Zoosystematics and Evolution

 Zoosystematics and Evolution is a peer-reviewed open access scientific journal covering zoological systematics and evolution.
 It was established in 1898 as Mitteilungen aus der Zoologischen Sammlung des Museums für Naturkunde in Berlin (Communications from the Zoological Collection of the Natural History Museum, Berlin) and obtained its current title in 2008.
 The journal was established in 1898 and is published by Pensoft Publishers on behalf of the Museum für Naturkunde.
-The editor-in-chief is Matthias Glaubrecht (Museum für Naturkunde).
+The editor-in-chief is Thomas von Rintelen.

 Abstracting and indexing

+Journal's 2024 Scopus CiteScore is 1.8.